bjoern-janson/adaptive-evolutionary-dynamics/README.md

 ---

-# Reachable future space
+# Reachable Future Space

-The framework does not measure all imaginable futures.
+The framework measures **reachable** futures rather than all imaginable futures.

-It measures reachable futures:

 $$
 \boxed{